 After earning his doctorate in physics from N. I. Lobachevsky State University, he worked for the Radiophysical Research Institute.
-He became involved in politics following the 1986 Chernobyl nuclear power plant disaster and was the sole non-communist politician elected to the Russian parliament in 1990.
+He became involved in politics following the 1986 Chernobyl nuclear power plant disaster.

 At the start of his political career, he was a member of the Union of Right Forces party.
 He later briefly belonged to the Solidarnost and People's Freedom parties before ultimately joining the Republican Party of Russia.
 A vocal critic of Russian President Vladimir Putin and an anti-Ukraine war activist, he was assassinated in early 2015.